SEBAMALA ARTS

 film production

-Using the transformational power of theater, we challenge stigma, racism, inequalities and unjust social economic structures.
+Through the transformational power of theatre, we organize communities to address development issues, challenge stigma, racism, gender inequalities and socioeconomic injustices.

 IN THE MEDIA